wpeverest/user-registration/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Drag and drop user registration and login form builder
+Drag and drop user registration form and login form builder

 == Description ==

-User Registration plugin provides you with an easy way to create frontend user registration and login forms.
+User Registration plugin provides you with an easy way to create frontend user registration form and login form.
 Drag and Drop fields make ordering and creating forms extremely easy.
-The plugin is lightweight, exendible and can be used to create any type of registration form.
+The plugin is lightweight, extendible, and can be used to create any type of registration form.

-Supports frontend profile account page for profile edit, password change, Log out and more.
+Beside registration form, the plugin also supports beautiful frontend profile account page for profile edit, password change, Log out and more.
+Users can visit their account page after registration and view the details they have filled and can make changes if necessary.

+The registration forms are 100% mobile responsive and optimized to display on any devices.

 View [All features](https://wpeverest.com/wordpress-plugins/user-registration/?utm_source=wporg&utm_medium=link&utm_campaign=user-registration-readme)